 Examination begins with a review of vital signs, particularly to check for fever.
-Initial observation assesses the infant or child for signs of lethargy, irritability or distress.
-A full physical examination is done, with particular attention to the characteristics of the skin lesions (see Description of Skin Lesions), including the presence of blistering, vesicles petechiae, purpura or urticaria, and mucosal involvement.
-Children are evaluated for meningeal signs (neck stiffness, Kernig and Brudzinski signs) although these signs are often absent in children < 2 yr.
+Initial observation assesses the infant or child for signs of lethargy, irritability, or distress.
+A full physical examination is done, with particular attention to the characteristics of the skin lesions Description of Skin Lesions An extensive language has been developed to standardize the description of skin lesions, including Lesion type (sometimes called primary morphology) Lesion configuration (sometimes called secondary... read more , including the presence of blistering, vesicles, petechiae, purpura, or urticaria and mucosal involvement.
+Children are evaluated for meningeal signs (neck stiffness, Kernig and Brudzinski signs), although these signs are often absent in children < 2 years.

 Well-appearing children without systemic symptoms or signs are unlikely to have a dangerous disorder.
 The appearance of the rash typically narrows the differential diagnosis.
-The associated symptoms and signs help identify patients with a serious disorder and often suggest the diagnosis ( see Some Causes of Rash in Infants and Children ).
+The associated symptoms and signs help identify patients with a serious disorder and often suggest the diagnosis ( see Table: Some Causes of Rash in Infants and Children Some Causes of Rash in Infants and Children ).

-Treatment is directed at the cause (eg, antifungal cream for candidal infection).
+Treatment of rash is directed at the cause (eg, antifungal cream for candidal infection).

 For diaper rash, the goal is to keep the diaper area clean and dry, primarily by changing diapers more frequently and gently washing the area with mild soap and water.
 Sometimes a barrier ointment containing zinc oxide or vitamins A and D may help.